Can You Use A Wet Brush On Dry Hair?

 This makes brushing wet hair much easier and less painful.
 It also ensures that your hair is frizz-free and smooth when it dries.

-There are a few different brands that have their own design of the wet brush, but most follow the same basics and are often pocket-sized, so you can take them wherever you go.
+There are a few different brands that have their own designs for the wet brush, but most follow the same basic design and are often pocket-sized, so you can take them wherever you go.

 Can You Brush Dry Hair With A Wet Brush?

-If you are looking for a brush to protect your hair, while still keeping away frizz and breakage, then a wet brush is what you need for both wet and dry hair.
+If you are looking for a brush to protect your hair while keeping frizz and breakage at bay, a wet brush is ideal for both damp and dry hair.

 How To Brush Dry Hair With A Wet Brush

-This way, by the time you reach your scalp and brush down through your whole length of hair, there should be no knots and tangles in the way, and it should be smooth brushing with your wet brush.
+This way, by the time you reach your scalp and brush down through your whole length of hair, there should be no knots or tangles in the way, and it should be a smooth brush with your wet brush.

 Remember to use the brush to gently massage your scalp as well once you reach the top of your hair, whether your hair is wet or dry.